monsoonmaelstrom/book2/book2.md

 “Be ready to talk yourself out of it.
 Or run,” Alex tells him.

 Giorgi nods and disappears over the side of the building.
-A few minutes later, I see him approaching the building.
+A few minutes later, I see him approaching Davy’s building.

 “Curtains just moved,” Alex notes.

 “Damn.”

-Giorgi knocks but no one answers so he starts banging on the door.
+Giorgi knocks but no one answers, so he starts banging on the door.
 I think he’s shouting too, but whoever is in the flat isn’t taking the bait.
-After a few minutes Giorgi gives up and walks away.
+After a few minutes, Giorgi gives up and walks away.

 It’s another fifteen minutes before he shows back up on the rooftop.

-“Pretty sure there’s someone in there,” he tells us.
+“Pretty sure there’s someone in there,” he informs us.

 “Yeah, I saw the curtains move,” Alex responds.
 “What do you want to do, Hazel?”

-“I still need to get that key.
+“I still need to get the key.
 I’ll circle around a few blocks and go across the rooftops.”

 “They’ll hear you when you hit the roof,” Alex tells me.

-I want to argue the point, that he didn’t hear me when I was on the roof, but I climbed up that time, I didn’t jump onto the roof.
+I want to argue the point—he didn’t hear me when I was on the roof, but I climbed up that time, I didn’t jump onto the roof.

 “Do you have a better idea?”
-I ask.
+I question.

 “How mad do you think Davy would be about the windows?”
 Giorgi asks.